ushaliveGitHub/AppWeather/readme.md

 4. **To _get a KEY_** from googleGeoCoding , follow  instructions below.

     - Go to https://developers.google.com/maps/documentation/geocoding/get-api-key and click on **_get a KEY_**.
-    - If you don't have google account you may have to create one.
+    - If you don't have a google account you may have to create one.
     - Google will prompt you to register your project name.
-For example you can call it "WeatherApp".
+For example you can call it "MyWeatherApp".
-    - Google will provide you with a "KEY" . save or write down the Key.
+    - Google will provide you with a "KEY" .
+Save or write down the Key.
 Please do not share your key with anyone.

 5.   **To _get a KEY_** from Google Places API Web Service , follow  instructions below.

     - Go to https://developers.google.com/places/web-service/get-api-key and click on **_get a KEY_**.
-    - If you don't have google account you may have to create one.
-    - Google will prompt you to register your project name.
-You can choose "WeatherApp" from the list (you already created).
+    - Google will prompt you to register the project name.
+You can choose "MyWeatherApp" from the list (you already created).
-    - Google will provide you with a "KEY" . save or write down the Key.
+    - Google will provide you with a "KEY" .
+Save or write down the Key.
 Please do not share your key with anyone.

 ## To Run this app in Xcode